dalijolijo/php-OP_RETURN/README.txt

 * php send-OP_RETURN.php <send-address> <send-amount> <metadata> <testnet (optional)>

-  <send-address> is the bitcoin address of the recipient
+  <send-address> is the bitcore address of the recipient
-  <send-amount> is the amount to send (in units of BTC)
+  <send-amount> is the amount to send (in units of BTX)
   <metadata> is a hex string or raw string containing the OP_RETURN metadata
              (auto-detection: treated as a hex string if it is a valid one)
-  <testnet> should be 1 to use the bitcoin testnet, otherwise it can be omitted
+  <testnet> should be 1 to use the bitcore testnet, otherwise it can be omitted

 * Outputs an error if one occurred or the txid if sending was successful